VuzzyM/testnet/stone-9/README.md

 ## Binaries

-> Please be sure to use halt height feature when you sync 0~12000 height to safely stop the node.
+> Please use halt height feature when you sync 0~12000 height to safely stop the node.

 | height  | link  |
 | ------- | ----- |